 September is also the height of hurricane and storm season.
 For each of the last three years, hurricanes have impacted operations at Walt Disney World at the very end of August or beginning of September.
 (Add 2023 to that list, as Hurricane Idalia offered a scare, but didn’t materially impact operations at Walt Disney World!)
 In recent years, Hurricanes Dorian and Irma have caused the parks to close.

 You may want to consult our Visiting Walt Disney World During Storm Season article to navigate the afternoon showers (or worse) without them putting too much of a damper on your trip.
 Things get better towards the end of the month both in terms of humidity and storms, so your best bet is definitely to hold off on visiting until later in the month if you can.

 WDW Seasonal Events in September

 Another event that’ll occur throughout September 2023 is the Epcot International Food & Wine Festival.
-This event is a great way to graze and sample different cuisines, or attend instructive seminars, or other foodie special events.
+This is a great way to graze and sample different cuisines, or attend instructive seminars, or other foodie special events.
 It’s also a great way to lighten your wallet, as it is very easy to spend a lot of money at Food & Wine Festival on these small samples.

 SEPTEMBER REFURBISHMENTS & NEW ATTRACTIONS

 For an idea of what’s going to be closed in September 2023, check the Walt Disney World Refurbishment Schedule.
 Just be warned that this doesn’t fully cover the construction all around Walt Disney World—just ride and entertainment closures.